 \section{The algorithms for the simulation of L\'{e}vy areas}

 For the approximation of the iterated stochastic integrals $\mathcal{I}(h)$ in \eqref{eq:Iter-Ito-Int-Levy}, one has to approximate the corresponding L\'{e}vy areas $A(h)$ in \eqref{eq:expansion-levy-area-split}.
-Therefore, one can truncate the expansion of the L\'{e}vy areas at some appropriate index $\Se$ as in \eqref{eq:levy-area-trunc} such that the truncation error is sufficiently small.
+A first approach might be to truncate the expansion of the L\'{e}vy areas at some appropriate index $\Se$ as in \eqref{eq:levy-area-trunc} such that the truncation error is sufficiently small.
 This is the main idea for the first algorithm called Fourier algorithm which is presented in Section~\ref{subsec:alg-fourier-series}.
 In order to get some better approximation, one may take into account either some parts or even the whole tail sum as well.
 Adding the exact simulation of $\trunc{R_1}(h)$ in \eqref{eq:a0-rest}, which belongs to the Fourier coefficient $a_0^i$, results in the second algorithm presented in Section~\ref{subsec:alg-milstein} which is due to Milstein~\cite{MR1335454}.
 In contrast to Milstein, in the seminal paper by Wiktorsson~\cite{MR1843055} the whole tail sum $\trunc{R_1}(h) + \trunc{R_2}(h)$ is approximated.
 The algorithm proposed by Wiktorsson is described in Section~\ref{subsec:alg-wiktorsson} and has some improved order of convergence compared to the first two algorithms.
 Finally, the recently proposed algorithm by Mrongowius and R\"o{\ss}ler~\cite{Mrongowius2021} combines the ideas of the algorithms due to Milstein and Wiktorsson by simulating $\trunc{R_1}(h)$ exactly and by approximating the tail sum $\trunc{R_2}(h)$ in a similar way as in the algorithm by Wiktorsson.
 The algorithm by Mrongowius and R\"o{\ss}ler is described in Section~\ref{subsec:alg-mronroe}.
-In order to efficiently implement the two algorithms proposed by Wiktorsson and by Mrongrowius and R\"o{\ss}ler, the central idea is to replace the involved matrices by the actions they encode.
+In order to efficiently implement the two algorithms proposed by Wiktorsson and by Mrongowius and R\"o{\ss}ler, the central idea is to replace the involved matrices by the actions they encode.
 This also helps avoiding computationally intensive Kronecker products.
-In the following we discuss in detail some mathematically equivalent reformulation of these algorithms that finally lead to an efficient implementation with significantly reduced computational complexity.
+In the following we discuss in detail mathematically equivalent reformulations of these algorithms that finally lead to efficient implementations with significantly reduced computational complexity.